EvelynPloetz/Deep-LASI/docs/source/sim.rst

 Simulation of Traces
 ------------

-In the top bar of DeepLASI, click on 'Tools' and 'Simlate Data'.
+In the top bar of DeepLASI, click on 'Tools' and 'Simulate Data'.
 The following input dialog will open:

 .. figure:: ./../figures/documents/Simulation_Parameters.png
    :width: 400